rust-lang/rust-wiki-backup/Core-library-notes.md

       * "words": **add**
       * "words_iter": **add**
 * "str":
+  * "is_ascii": spin-off functionality to "char", implement on top of "chars_loop"
-  * spin-off "is_ascii"'s functionality to "char", implement on top of "chars_loop"
+  * "is_whitespace": spin-off functionality to "char", implement on top of "chars_loop"
   * implement "to_upper", "to_lower" on top of "map"
   * add "pure" to a lot of functions